You've Decided! What's Next?

 5. Follow your college on social media.
-Join the Facebook group for your freshman class.
+Join the Facebook or other social media groups for your freshman class.
 Also follow the social media accounts of the admissions office and relevant academic departments and clubs so you don’t miss important announcements or events.

 6. Ask your high school to send your final transcript to the college.
 Don’t let your grades slip.
-Deciding that you've worked hard enough for 3 1/2 years and coasting in the second semester of your senior year could get your college acceptance revoked.
+Deciding that you've worked hard enough for three and a half years and coasting in the second semester of your senior year could get your college acceptance revoked.
 It's not common, but it does happen.

 8. Register for placement tests, if required.
 Also, be sure to complete any assignments from your college that you might receive.

 - Bills for room and board, tuition, and other fees.
-Although payment policies may be altered or postponed due to the pandemic, colleges normally expect you and your family to pay what you owe by the beginning of each semester or quarter.
+Colleges normally expect you and your family to pay what you owe by the beginning of each semester or quarter.

-Over the summer, you’ll have more time to lay the groundwork for your new college life.
+Over the summer, you’ll have more time to lay the groundwork for your new post-high school life.
 Here are some tips.

-- Look into work-study.
+2. Look into work-study or other part-time work.
 If you qualify for work-study, find out when you can begin applying for positions on campus.
+If you’re looking for a non-work-study job, consider looking for one before you move to campus.
 The best jobs often get snapped up quickly.

-- Give the college permission to talk to your parents.
-This helps your parents get information about your college bills and lets the college communicate with them if there is an emergency.
+3. Give the college permission to talk to your parents or guardians.
+This helps your family get information about your college bills and lets the college communicate with them if there is an emergency.

-Getting admitted to college and deciding where to attend isn’t easy, and you should celebrate these accomplishments.
-But don’t forget to take care of these important details after you accept your admissions offer.
-Then you can enjoy your summer and look forward to life as a college freshman.
+Applying to college and deciding where to attend isn’t easy, and you should celebrate these accomplishments.
+But don’t forget to take care of these important details after you accept your admissions offer or make other plans.